ideepankarsharma2003/Alpaca-Lora-Custom/README.md

 # 🦙🌲🤏 Alpaca-LoRA

+# **`Warning: This is derivative work for personal use case, some entities might not work exactly like they are supposed to.`**

 - 🤗 **Try the pretrained model out [here](https://huggingface.co/spaces/tloen/alpaca-lora), courtesy of a GPU grant from Huggingface!**
 - Users have created a Discord server for discussion and support [here](https://discord.gg/prbq284xX5)
 - 4/14: Chansung Park's GPT4-Alpaca adapters: https://github.com/tloen/alpaca-lora/issues/340